-Milo faced a lethal litter drama
+Milo overcomes a lethal litter drama

 PDSA is the UK’s leading veterinary charity.
 Through our 48 Pet Hospitals and Pet Care scheme, we save the lives of poorly pets who would otherwise be left untreated.